Shqug/CraftTools/Readme.md

 # CraftTools

-Provides simple tools and reusable ingredients that automatically return and lose a bit of durability when crafted with, rather than disappearing like a normal ingredient.
+A library for mod & game developers providing simple tools and reusable ingredients that automatically return and lose a bit of durability when crafted with, rather than disappearing like a normal ingredient.
 Also includes an API for registering new tools and consumables.

 Optionally depends on `default` for recipes.